stewartmoreland/docs/docs/production-ready-spring/index.md

-# Production Ready Spring Boot in Kubernetes: Preface
+# Preface

 :construction: work in progress :construction:

-Welcome to our guide to building a production ready Spring Boot configuration for Kubernetes.
+Welcome to our guide to building a **Production Ready Spring Boot Configuration for Kubernetes**.
 This guide encompasses knowledge and experience gained from deploying hundreds of Spring Boot microservices to many Kubernetes environments for multiple clients & application teams over the past 6+ years.
 We hope to help you on your journey to learning and developing for Kubernetes and to build resilient Spring applications wherever you chose to host your Kubernetes platform.